Simulating the tidal disruption of stars by stellar-mass black holes using moving-mesh hydrodynamics: Results

 Here, $b_{\mathrm{FTDE}}$ is as given in Equation \ref{eq:FTDE_b}.
 Since $\rhoconc$ is taken into account, this fit differs from those obtained by \citet{2013ApJ...767...25G} and \citet{2020ApJ...904..100R} for TDEs due to SMBHs.
 The remnant mass fit function does not explicitly depend on $\ms$ and $\mbh$, but only on $b$ and $\rhoconc$.
 Since $\rhoconc$ is higher for more evolved stars, they have a smaller $b_{\mathrm{FTDE}}$ and hence, less fractional mass loss.
 Figure \ref{fig:mstar_trends_all} plots these best-fit curves, with the error bars shaded.
+It should be noted that this trend may not hold for larger values of $b$.